 Mood disorders and the problem of regulation When we talk about mood disorders, we typically describe them using emotional terms.
 Perhaps unsurprisingly, phrases such as anxiety, irritability, loss of interest, low mood, or emotional numbness tend to dominate conversation.
 For many people, however, these labels feel incomplete and only reflect part of the story.
 What…

-Bioelectric Neuromodulation: Vagal Nerve Stimulation Vagal nerve stimulation (VNS) is a form of bioelectric neuromodulation, a way of stimulating the brain to regulate neurophysiology.
-We’re getting rewarding results using vagal nerve stimulation across a range of conditions, including major depressive disorder.
+Bioelectric Neuromodulation: Vagus Nerve Stimulation Vagus nerve stimulation (VNS) is a form of bioelectric neuromodulation, a way of stimulating the brain to regulate neurophysiology.
+We’re getting rewarding results using vagus nerve stimulation across a range of conditions, including major depressive disorder.
 The idea has been around for some decades.
 In 2005 the FDA approved the…

 Research shows that Depression isn’t strongly Genetic